paatre/notes/firmware.md

 ## How to update firmware

 In Ubuntu, there's a `fwupd` system daemon that enables firmware updates via [LVFS](https://fwupd.org/), Linux Vendor Firmware Service, a free portal for hardware vendors to upload firmware updates.
 The latest Ubuntu version, 23.10 (Mantic Minotaur), comes with a new `firmware-updater` software created with Flutter and is installed via Snap.
 The software is a new GUI for using `fwupd`.
 Firmware updates can also be installed via a command-line utility tool `fwupdmgr` which communicates with `fwupd` daemon.

+## dbx

+UEFI Revocation List File, commonly known as `dbx` file, works as a blacklist file for non-trusted software, including firmware, that aren't allowed to be run when Secure Boot is enabled.
+UEFI dbx is updated with new revocations via LVFS and `fwupd`.